bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 > Issues & Hypotheses

 A second ago I could load threads with no issues, even when I created a message with code, what changed?

+I thought maybe it wouldn't break if I got rid of the one using my coded message.
+Still breaks.

+Ooh, It's not an array of messages, it's a dictionary.
+Updating custom decoder fixed this issue.